alamba3890/Women-in-Tech-Resources/README.md

-# Resources for Women in Technology
+# Resources for Women in Technology & Cybersecurity

 ## 💻Conferences & Events